 We believe it is vital that all responsible parties work to contribute to a single and commonly agreed compensation plan which is accessible to all outstanding Category 1 and 2 HS victims.

 The Oxy RB Compensation Plan for Category 1 and 2 Oxy HS victims from Rounds 1 and 2 has now closed for registrations and 99% of eligible victims have registered.
-Oxy RB is trying to contact the 1 victim who had not yet registered.
-The Compensation Plan for Category 1 and 2 Oxy HS victims from Round 3 categorised on or before March 27, 2017 was opened for registration on July 10, 2017.
+Both Oxy RB and the South Korean government have been unable to contact the 1 victim who had not yet registered.

-We would like to develop a similar framework for Category 1 and 2 victims in Round 3 categorised after March 27, 2017 and encourage other responsible parties to join us to make this an industry scheme.
+We would like to develop a similar framework for Category 1 and 2 victims in Round 3 categorised after 10 August 2017 with other responsible parties to make this an industry scheme.

-We will work hard to engage other stakeholders, including the Korean government and other manufacturers and ingredient suppliers to try to find a long term and sustainable industry-wide solution for all Category 1 and 2 HS victims who are categorised after March 27, 2017 in Round 3 and in Round 4.
+We will work hard to engage other stakeholders, including the Korean government and other manufacturers and ingredient suppliers to try to find a long term and sustainable industry-wide solution for all Category 1 and 2 HS victims who are categorised after 10 August 2017 in further rounds.